 Rhode Island Fire Safety Code Board of Appeal and Review

 The Fire Safety Code, developed and administered by the Fire Safety Code Board, covers specialized fire protection requirements for hazardous materials and chemicals, flammable and combustible liquids, liquefied petroleum gases, liquefied natural gases, fireworks, model rocketry, heating appliances, spray application of flammable and combustible liquids, welding, use of torches, dust explosion prevention, industrial ovens and furnaces, mechanical refrigeration, combustible fibers and airport refueling operations.
-In addition, the Fire Safety Code outlines the fire safety requirements of all assembly (including places of worship), educational, day-care, health care, ambulatory health care, detention and correctional, lodging or rooming house, hotel and dormitory, apartment (4+ units), residential board and care, mercantile, business, industrial and storage occupancies in the State of Rhode Island.
+In addition, the Fire Safety Code outlines the fire safety requirements of all assembly (including nightclubs, places of worship and theaters), educational, day-care, health care, ambulatory health care, detention and correctional, lodging or rooming house, hotel and dormitory, apartment (4+ units), residential board and care, mercantile, business, industrial and storage occupancies in the State of Rhode Island.
 In addition, the code provides standards for the installation of smoke alarms and carbon monoxide (CO) alarms in 1- and 2-family dwellings and 3-family apartment buildings.
 Finally, the Fire Code addresses electrical fire safety, smoking regulations, tents, outdoor fires, fire lanes, commercial cooking equipment, combustible waste, tar kettles, Christmas trees, blasting and explosives.

-The Fire Safety Code Commission was established in 1966 by Title 23 Chapter 28.3 of the Rhode Island General Laws.
+The original Fire Safety Code Commission was established in 1966 by Title 23 Chapter 28.3 of the Rhode Island General Laws.
 The statute was amended in 1975 to rename the commission as the Fire Safety Code Board of Appeal and Review.
 The eleven (11) board members are appointed by the Governor with the advice and consent of the Senate for six (6) year terms.
 The Governor further designates one member to serve as the Chairperson for a two (2) year term.

 Executive Director: W. Keith Burlingame, Esq.

-Administrative Assistant: Desiree M. Campanini
+Assistant Administrative Officer: Kathleen Hague / Administrative Assistant: Desiree M. Campanini